A Toy Car Is Placed On The Floor

 Acceleration and Deceleration

 The toy car's acceleration is the rate at which its speed changes.
-When you push it, the car accelerates until it reaches a constant speed, which is known as terminal velocity in this context.
+So when you push it, the car accelerates until it reaches a constant speed, which is known as terminal velocity in this context.
 This is the point where the force of friction equals the force of the push, resulting in no net force and no further acceleration.
 Deceleration occurs when the force of friction exceeds the force of the push, slowing the car down until it stops.

 Energy Transformations